-The way you can save yourself from a situation like that is by utilizing only a minimal range of design elements when building the newsletter template.
+The way you can save yourself from a situation like that is by utilising only a minimal range of design elements when building the newsletter template.
 As I explained in the previous point, you have to stick to tables for layouts, but that’s just step one.

 It’s also generally a good idea to limit the number of images you feature and not rely on those images being displayed in the first place.
 Some email clients simply block images by default.
-What they don’t block, though, is the color scheme.
-Keep things interesting by slightly changing the style from newsletter to newsletter, while keeping the color scheme consistent and in tune with the main brand.
+What they don’t block, though, is the colour scheme.
+Keep things interesting by slightly changing the style from newsletter to newsletter, while keeping the colour scheme consistent and in tune with the main brand.

 Ultimately, keeping things interesting is key to good UX.
 If the newsletters are always the same and always too predictable then people will naturally lose interest over time.
 This brings me to the next point:

 4. Make People Feel Happy To Be Part of Something

 The main goal with newsletters isn’t to sell, or to drive traffic, contrary to popular belief.
 What really matters is, in fact, making people feel like, “Oh, it’s nice to be a part of this!
 Good thing I joined.”
 Because when that happens, money and traffic will come as a byproduct.